amerizalde/datamining/_notes.md

 - If the data is subject to grade-inflation (different user may be using different scales), use Pearson.
 - If the data is dense (almost all attributes have non-zero values) and the magnitude of the attribute values is important, use Minkowski.
 - If the data is sparse, consider using Cosine Similarity.

+#### K-Nearest Neighbor

+When finding similar users to the consumer, there is a probability that highly recommended users will have oddities in their ratings.
+Perhaps they rated something highly for a reason other than because they enjoyed it.
+How do you damper their influence in a way that doesn't affect their other valid ratings?

+K = the top list, i.e. k=3 means only the 3 most similar users will be sampled.
+Those K users' Pearson rating to the consumer will be used to calculate their influence on the consumer's recommendations.
+That weighted influence will be applied to their individual ratings, and then the top rated items will be recommended to the user.

+    def recommender(consumer, users, func, k):
+        """ implement recommend() with (K)Nearest Neighbors."""
+        if func in ("MINKOSWI", "PEARSON", "COSINE"):
+            # get a list of users ordered by function()
+            nearest = nearestNeighbors(consumer, users, func)
+        else:
+            return """Error: options for func := MINKOSWI, PEARSON, COSINE""" nearest.sort(reverse=True)
+        recommendations = {}
+        consumer_ratings = consumer.rating
+        totalDistance = 0.
+        for i in range(k):
+            totalDistance += nearest[i][0]
+        for i in range(k):
+            # lookup once
+            user_weight = nearest[i][0] / totalDistance
+            user_ratings = nearest[i][1].rating
+            # iterate through this user's rates purchases...
+            for artist in user_ratings:
+                if not artist in consumer_ratings:
+                    # if its not already recommended, add it
+                    if artist not in recommendations:
+                        recommendations[artist] = (
+                            user_ratings[artist] * user_weight)
+                    # otherwise, update the rating
+                    else:
+                        recommendations[artist] = (
+                            recommendations[artist]
+                            + user_ratings[artist] * user_weight)
+        # morph data into a sortable sequence
+        recommendations = [(value, key) for key, value in recommendations.items()] recommendations.sort()
+        # return only the number of recommendations the consumer wants.
+        return recommendations[:consumer.recommendations]